Skip to content

 DevGhost

-DevGhost is a VS Code extension that watches real coding activity and suggests build-in-public drafts when it detects meaningful progress.
-Every draft is shown for review first.
-DevGhost never posts automatically.
+DevGhost is a Cloud-first VS Code extension that watches real coding activity and suggests build-in-public posts for review.
+DevGhost Cloud is the default path.
+Every post is shown for review first, and DevGhost never posts automatically.

 Demo